 DUIs are treated differently, though.
 There's a special provision in the California Vehicle Code (section 40300.5) that specifically allows police to arrest suspected drunk drivers, even when they aren't caught in the act of "driving under the influence".

 Police often encounter suspected drunk drivers who aren't actually observed in the act of driving, though.
 Take the example of someone who is found passed out at a green light.
 Police didn't actually see him commit the offense because they never observed the suspect "exercise control" over his vehicle -- he was asleep when police arrived and the car hasn't moved.
 Or consider a situation where police find a car wrapped around a tree with the driver trapped inside.
-Or a car stopped on the shoulder of the road while the driver "sleeps if off".
+Or a car stopped on the shoulder of the road while the driver "sleeps if off" or pees in the bushes.
 In each of these cases, the suspect was never personally observed committing the offense (driving the car), but the police will arrest him anyway.